TheF1rstPancake/Kvasir/docs/usecases.rst

 .. figure:: images/KvasirUserAccountLookup.png
     :align: center

     What Kvasir looks like after a merchant lookup.
 Kvasir will display the user's information along with all of their registered accounts on your application.
+This particular user has a bank listed in the **Bank** column which means they have completed KYC.

 During these steps, you can also check to make sure that the user has confirmed their email with WePay.
 The user table has a "State" column that tells you what state the user is in.
 If the user's state is not "Registered", then there will be box on the screen that will allow you to resend the user the confirmation email so that they can complete registration.